Hexicy/ST-CharacterPreview/README.md

 # Character Details Popup

-SillyTavern extension that displays character information in a popup box when clicking character cards.
+SillyTavern extension that displays character information in a pop-up box when clicking character cards.

 ## Fork Notes

 First off, I have no idea what I'm doing.
 At this moment, I don't know how to code.
-But, with the help of chat gpt, I was able to change the code to add some more features that I wanted from this really great extension.
-For example, I was able to change the code to allow CSS to load on the creator note's tab.
+But, with the help of ChatGPT, I was able to change the code to add some more features that I wanted from this really great extension.
+For example, I was able to change the code to allow CSS to load on the creator notes tab.

-just to be clear, everything I've done was thanks to Chat GPT and the awesome work of the orginal author.
-If you want to support anyone, do it to the orginal creator.
+Just to be clear, everything I've done was thanks to Chat GPT and the awesome work of the original author.
+If you want to support anyone, do it to the original creator.

-Anyways, I'm probably going to keep using chat gpt to modify the code and whatnot in my attempts to make some of my ideas for this extension a reality.
+Anyways, I'm probably going to keep using ChatGPT to modify the code and whatnot in my attempts to make some of my ideas for this extension a reality.

 ## Changes: